Rich9292/python_data_structures/README.md

 # python_data_structures
 implementation of common data structures in python

+# to install

-run the main.py to use the data_struct package without installing
+# use without installing
+run main.py

+# To run unit tests:
+navigate to root directory and run: pytest